baloise/design-system/docs/src/components/essentials/vue.md

 <img style="width: 128px;" src="https://vuejs.org/images/logo.png" data-origin="https://vuejs.org/images/logo.png" alt="Vue">

-`@baloise/ui-libary-vue` combines the core Baloise UI-Library experience with the tooling and APIs that are tailored to Vue Developers.
+`@baloise/ui-libary-vue` combines the core Baloise Design System experience with the tooling and APIs that are tailored to Vue Developers.

 ## Install

 Before installing the Baloise UI Library setup to a Vue Project.
 We recommand to use this starter kit [baloise/vue-starter-kit](https://github.com/baloise/vue-starter-kit) or use the [Vue CLI](https://cli.vuejs.org/guide/installation.html) with Sass and TypeScript.

-To install the Baloise UI-Library run the following command.
+To install the Baloise Design System run the following command.

 ```bash
 npm install @baloise/design-system-components @baloise/design-system-components-vue --save
 ```

 :::tip
-We recommand to use the [baloise/vue-starter-kit](https://github.com/baloise/vue-starter-kit), because the UI-Library is already integrated as well us i18n, Sass, form-validation and http-requsts.
+We recommand to use the [baloise/vue-starter-kit](https://github.com/baloise/vue-starter-kit), because the Design System is already integrated as well us i18n, Sass, form-validation and http-requsts.
 :::

 ::: tip